 Martha was focused on the details and her activities made her miss an opportunity to listen to Jesus.
 Mary was able to build an intimate relationship with Jesus simply by sitting with him and listening.

 Both listening to others and sharing our own hearts create connections that lead to intimacy.

-God is always ready to hear us talk to Him, and He is hoping our hearts will respond by sharing our fears, pains, guilts and weakness rather than relying on activity to make us feel better.
+God is always ready to hear us talk to him, and he is hoping our hearts will respond by sharing our fears, pains, guilt, and weaknesses rather than relying on activity to make us feel better.

 Who can you spend time with this week to listen to their needs as well as expressing your own?

 Take time daily to read the Bible to know and understand God and build an intimate connection with him and others.